ifandelse/writing/techpro/Hands On Introduction to React/post.md

 > Apparently, I've just created a simple React component.
 See how I'm passing `<Item />` as the first arg to `renderComponent`?
 This actually looks promising, since I can already envision the compositional advantages this can bring to bear when I start introducing parent-child relationships down the road.

 That's fine - but I need to be able to pass *data* to my component.
-It appears that I can pass intial state into my component as attribute/value pairs - but I need to make a change to my Item's JSX markup first:
+It appears that I can pass initial state into my component as attribute/value pairs - but I need to make a change to my Item's JSX markup first:

 ```
 /** @jsx React.DOM */